derpmacos/localscreenshare/README.md

 # localscreenshare
-screensharing (or rather viewing) of the local screen to itself
+Use private API for screensharing(or rather viewing) of the local screen to itself.

 NOTE: the preview doesn't allow control of the windows it shows...